DHRI-Curriculum/DHRIFT/workshops/html-css.md

 ## ID Selectors

-...look like this in the CSS—the name of the selector preceeded by a hashmark (`#`) (also known as a pound sign or octothorpe):
+...look like this in the CSS—the name of the selector preceded by a hashmark (`#`) (also known as a pound sign or octothorpe):

 ```css
 #navbar {